 We also hope that we will benefit from their institutions of learning especially the International University, Islamic university in Malaysia.
 The mosque there, beautiful, very beautiful, too.
-You would just love the visit if you didn’t want -- won't go in there for any other person but the sightseeing.
+You would just love the visit if you weren"t going there for any other reason but for sightseeing.
 Go sightseeing.
 You would love the visit.
 It will be more than worth your ticket just to go there for sightseeing especially if you’re a Muslim. [laughs] So many other benefits that you can get just by going there.

 We hope that one day we will benefit from the institutions of learning.
 We hope that we'll also benefit from a study of their culture, of the Malaysian peoples’ culture.
-How the different ethnic group and the different people with different cultures and different cultural backgrounds and family, how they are living together in peace and working for one nation, the one country Malaysia.
+How the different ethnic groups and the different people with different cultures and different cultural backgrounds, how they are living together in peace and working for one nation, the one country Malaysia.
 We want that in America, and we’re getting it.
-It's coming gradually because most Americans now are good man, who are leading their people.
+It's coming gradually because most Americans now of good minds, who are leading their people.
 They’re supporting that.
 President Clinton and one of his address that he made at the democratic convention.
 He stressed inclusion and that's what we have to do.
 We have to recognize that all people were created by Allah and if he created them we must love all of them.
 He created them for the same thing he created all of us for.
 He created all people for the good destiny, that Allah has made possible for his human creatures.

 So, we cannot take any people out of the humanity.
 We can't take any people out of the competition for the good life that G-d wants for all of us.
 Let us compete in the spirit of brothers and sisters in humanity, if not as brothers and sisters in religion.
 Let us compete as brothers and sisters in humanity and pray that we all will one day be brothers and sisters in religion, if G-d wills that.